wp-plugins/thumbs-rating/readme.txt

 B) Alternatively you can print the Thumbs in certain parts of your theme.
 Paste the following snippet wherever you want it to show:

 `<?=function_exists('thumbs_rating_getlink') ? thumbs_rating_getlink() : ''?>`

+__NOTE__: If you don't want to mess with php files you can use the [Code Snippets](http://wordpress.org/plugins/code-snippets/) plugin (or similar) which allows you to make these changes from within the WordPress Admin without editing your functions.php file.

 == Frequently Asked Questions ==